calmcentralia/chess/README.md

 ## Future Features

- -More descriptive feedback for when making an invalid move -add in En Passant and Castling
+ - More descriptive feedback for when making an invalid move
+ - add in En Passant and Castling
- -add in Promotion and allow the player their choice of Queen, Rook, Bishop or Knight.
+ - add in Promotion and allow the player their choice of Queen, Rook, Bishop or Knight.